 Your vehicle is equipped with a SelectShift automatic transmission gearshift lever and steering wheel mounted shifter paddles.
 The buttons on the gearshift lever and the shifter paddles serve the same functions.
-The SelectShift Automatic transmission gives you the ability to change gears up or down (without a clutch) as desired.
+The SelectShift Automatic transmission gives you the ability to change gears up or down, without a clutch.

 In order to prevent the engine from running at too low an RPM, which may cause it to stall, SelectShift still automatically makes some downshifts if it has determined that you have not downshifted in time.
-Although SelectShift will make some downshifts for you, it still allows you to downshift at any time as long as the SelectShift determines that damage will not be caused to the engine from over-revving.
+Although SelectShift makes some downshifts for you, it still allows you to downshift at any time as long as the SelectShift determines that damage does not occur to the engine from over-revving.

-SelectShift will not automatically upshift, even if the engine is approaching the RPM limit.
+SelectShift does not automatically upshift, even if the engine is approaching the RPM limit.
 It must be shifted manually by pressing the + button or paddle.
 Note: Engine damage may occur if you maintain excessive engine revving without shifting.